trixi-framework/HOHQMesh/Documentation/docs/examples.md

 | SplineGeometry  | Free form domain defined as a spline  |:material-check: | :material-close: | :material-close: | :material-close: | :material-check: | :material-close: |:material-close: | :material-close:| :material-close:
 | Square  | Generation of a Cartesian mesh with no model  |:material-close: | :material-close: | :material-close: | :material-close: | :material-close: | :material-close: | :material-close: | :material-close:| :material-close:

-There are also eight three dimensional examples that illustrate the different extrusion algorithms in the Examples/3D directory
+There are also ten three dimensional examples that illustrate the different extrusion algorithms in the Examples/3D directory

 | Name | Description | Algorithm| Topography |
 |------|-------------|----------|------------|